Physis Scotland

 Placements

-In Advanced Year 1 students are endorsed to practice by their core tutor, at which point they can being applying for a clinical placement.
-Whilst finding a placement is a student’s responsibility, Physis Scotland provides extensive support including a Placement Handbook which offers guidance and practical tips which may be helpful to students applying for placement.
-We also have a Placement Advisor who is available to support and guide students with their placement applications.
+In Advanced Year 1 you will be endorsed to practice by your core tutor, at which point you can being applying for a clinical placement.
+Whilst finding a placement is your responsibility, Physis Scotland provides extensive support including a database of placement organisations and a Placement Handbook which offers guidance and practical tips.
+We also have a Placement Advisor, Lisa Cherry-Byrnes, who is available to support and guide you with your placement applications.

 Placement with Physis Scotland in Collaboration with UK Counselling Network CIC

-Physis Scotland in collaboration with our colleague Sally Benson, MBACP and her Award Winning Social Enterprise UKCN website was delighted to launch a low-cost counselling service in March 2022, offering face-to-face counselling in Drumsheugh Gardens on a Thursday and Fridays daytime.
-This service is also offered online for those students not based in Edinburgh; on the proviso they secure an additional placement to complete a minimum of 70 of their 100 client hours face-to-face.
+Physis Scotland in collaboration with our colleague Sally Benson, MBACP and her Award Winning Social Enterprise UKCN website was delighted to launch a low-cost counselling service in March 2022, offering face-to-face counselling in Drumsheugh Gardens on a Thursday and Friday daytime.
+This service is staffed by trainees in Advanced clinical training.

 Course dates 2024/2025